Did you miss our “Intro to Agile methods” Webinar? Here’s the VIDEO!

 Agile Project Management (AgilePM) is an iterative approach to planning and guiding project processes.

-At the core of agile is the requirement to exhibit central values and behaviours of trust, flexibility, empowerment and collaboration.
+At the core of agile is the requirement to exhibit central values and behaviors of trust, flexibility, empowerment, and collaboration.

 Agile project methodology breaks down projects into small pieces that are completed in work sessions that run from the design phase to testing and quality assurance.
 These sessions are often called sprints: sprints are generally short, running over days or weeks; they’re typically two to four weeks long.